Calculate the Area of a Circle

 The slant height of the quadrant cone is √2 × radius.

-The volume of a quadrant cylinder with the same base, and height equal to the slant height of the cone is a simple multiplication.
+Take a vertical quadrant cylinder with its radius equal to the cone and its height equal to the slant height of the unit cone.

-The slant form has a triangular vertical cross-section.
+The slant form of the cone has a triangular vertical cross-section.

-The area of a cone's vertical middle cross-section is the half of a cylinder's with equal base and height.
+The vertical middle cross-sectional area of the cone is the half of a cylinder with equal radius and height.

-The mean of the areas of the horizontal cross-sectional slices of a cone is the half of a cylinder’s.
+The mean of the areas of the horizontal cross-sectional slices of a cone is the half of a cylinder with equal radius and height.

-The volume of a cone or pyramid is conventionally approximated as base × height / 3.
+The volume of a pyramid is conventionally approximated as base × height / 3.
+While that is a reasonable approximation, the exact ratio is 1 / √8.

 A common method aiming to prove the pyramid volume formula ( V = base × height / 3 ) involves dissecting a cube into three pyramids.
 Here’s how it’s typically presented: